franciscod/telegram-twitter-forwarder-bot/README.md

 #### secrets.env?? u wot m8?

-First, you'll need a Telegram Bot Token, you can get it via BotFather [more info here](https://core.telegram.org/bots).
+First, you'll need a Telegram Bot Token, you can get it via BotFather ([more info here](https://core.telegram.org/bots)).

-Also, setting this up will need an Application-only authentication token from Twitter [more info here](https://dev.twitter.com/oauth/application-only).
+Also, setting this up will need an Application-only authentication token from Twitter ([more info here](https://dev.twitter.com/oauth/application-only)).
 Optionally, you can provide a user access token and secret.

 You can get this by creating a Twitter App [here](https://apps.twitter.com/).